-Karnataka: Congress MLAs Anand Singh and Ramesh Jarkiholi resign from Assembly
+Karnataka: Two Congress MLAs resign, bring party’s strength in Assembly down to 77

 Chief Minister HD Kumaraswamy said he was tracking the developments in the state, and added that the BJP was ‘daydreaming about destabilising the government’.

-Two Karnataka Congress MLAs resigned from the state Assembly on Monday, bringing down the party’s strength in the House to 77, including the speaker.
+Two Karnataka Congress MLAs resigned from the state Assembly on Monday, bringing down the party’s strength in the House to 77.
 Anand Singh represented Vijaynagara in Ballari district in the Assembly while and Ramesh Jarkiholi was elected from Gokak in Belagavi district.

+The coalition led by the Congress and the Janata Dal (Secular) now have the support of 117 members – 77 of the Congress, 37 of the JD(S), one of the Bahujan Samaj Party and two independent MLAs.
+The Bharatiya Janata Party has 105 members, while the majority mark is 113.

 Chief Minister HD Kumaraswamy, who is on a personal visit to the United States, tweeted that he was tracking political developments in the state.
 “I am watching all the developments from here,” he said.
 “BJP is daydreaming about destabilising the government.”